-The application period for the 2020 McKenna-Travers Award is now open and the deadline for applications is 14th August 2020.
-The winner will be announced on 17th October 2020.
+The application period for the 2020 McKenna-Travers Award has now closed.
+The winner will be announced on 19th October 2020.

 Any individual working to protect wildlife in the wild and improving the welfare of individual wild animals or helping in other ways to deliver a better world for wildlife can apply.
 This is regardless of their formal position or affiliation to an organisation.
 The MTA rewards the Compassionate Conservation achievements of individual candidates, not necessarily the achievements of the organisation they work for, although the two may be inextricably linked.

 Outstanding conservation and animal welfare achievements are always linked to the leadership qualities of individuals, and the MTA seeks to reward those people and help them make a lasting difference.
 The winner will invest the prize in a project of her/his own choice, and this project may operate under the auspices of the organisation the candidate works for.

 We will support conservation work that fully takes into account the welfare and needs of the individual animals affected.
 This may be hands-on field conservation, conservation education, research for conservation that addresses the welfare of wild animals or, lobbying for relevant legislation and law enforcement.
 We will not fund consumptive utilisation of wildlife, ex-situ captive breeding, university fees or attendance to academic conferences.